diegomura/react-pdf/README.md

   </p>
 </p>

-> New react-pdf 2.0 was relesed.
+> New react-pdf 2.0 was released.
 [Read about the announcement](http://react-pdf.org/blog/announcing-react-pdf-v2)

 ## Lost?